 CHF schemes networks

 We supported the CHF schemes to federate into networks at regional level as a strategy to build their sustainability without external support.
 The schemes networks are directly responsible for contracting health care providers, purchasing care, issuing identification cards, and managing scheme funds.
 They are registered as community based organisations in their districts of operation and have governance structures composed of scheme members.
-The scheme networks are four: Munno Mu Bulwadde Union of Schemes Organisation (MBUSO) covering Luwero, Nakaseke and Nakasongola districts, Western Ankore Tweragurize Schemes Association (WATSA) operating in Bushenyi, Sheema and Mitooma districts, Munno mu Bulwadde Mubende schemes Cooperation Mechanism (MSCOM) in Mubende district and SHU-CHI for organised groups in Masaka and Luwero.
+The scheme networks are five: Munno Mu Bulwadde Union of Schemes Organisation (MBUSO) covering Luwero, Nakaseke and Nakasongola districts; Western Ankore Tweragurize Schemes Association (WATSA) operating in Bushenyi, Sheema and Mitooma districts; Munno mu Bulwadde Mubende schemes Cooperation Mechanism (MSCOM) in Mubende and Mityana districts; SHU-CHI for organised corporate groups in Masaka and Luwero; and Busoga Regional Associations of Tweidandhabe Schemes (BURATS) for Iganga, Bugweri and Mayuge.
 The networks increased healthcare benefits of scheme members due to risk pooling.
 They are able to pay healthcare bills of all their members in time.

 We have built strong partnerships at various levels which enable us to reach our target communities and serve them well.
 We belong to networks of civil society organisations at national level and in districts.
 We are members of the Uganda National NGO Forum (UNNGOF) and the Civil Society Budget Advocacy Group.
 SHU represents the Uganda Community Based Health Financing Association on the taskforce designing the National Health Insurance Scheme.
 We are working with numerous national level organisations in advocating for a fair NHIS.
 We have partnerships with microfinance institutions which support CHF scheme members to access low-cost financial services.